-In 2016, it just made sense for Bobby to submit a demo to Cold Diamond & Mink, the house band and label managers to the funk imprint Timmion Records, located in Helsinki.
-While a raw and rough recording—just Bobby on a laptop mic, using a sampler as his backing accompaniment—it easily piqued interest.
-Before long, they all were in the studio producing a record together.
+In 2016, Bobby submitted a demo to Cold Diamond & Mink, the house band and label managers for the funk imprint Timmion Records, located in Helsinki.
+That demo titled “Breaktru”- which was Bobby on a laptop mic, using a sampler and a broken Rhodes as his backing accompaniment quickly piqued interest.
+Before long, they all were in the studio producing a song together.
 And it ended up being called, This Love.
 The strength of that tune led Brooklyn’s own Big Crown Records to invite Bobby into the fold.
 In 2018, the “This Love” single was re-released on Big Crown.
 A year later, Bobby’s debut full length dropped.

 But talent can be tested with strife, and no struggle was more significant than the years that followed 2020.
 With Coronavirus bringing the world to a halt, Bobby—now a father and husband—had to do something.
 With no tours to play or studio time to fill, Bobby found himself back in the construction yard, doing blue-collar work to provide for his family.
 “I was super grateful for the work—a lot of my colleagues didn’t have an option like that,” Bobby admits.
-“But I’m even more grateful to get back into the studio and use the energy from that time to create.”